 "[The people we work with] don't see the need for the change; they don't feel the problem is being defined correctly or they don't believe that the solution is correct."

-The University study concludes that while positive emotions are particularly important to encourage optimal success at work, it is important for employees and those in positions of leadership to experience both positive and negative feelings in day to day routine.
+concludes that while positive emotions are particularly important to encourage optimal success at work, it is important for employees and those in positions of leadership to experience both positive and negative feelings in day to day routine.